 Capturing Wildlife - Use of Best Light for Bird Feathers

 When photographing birds, your goal should be to highlight the best features of that bird.
-Almost always, it will be the feathers.
+Almost always, they are the feathers.
 This is likely the reason why we strive to capture birds in flight, after all, that is when their wing feathers are displayed in full view.
 What a stunning sight to see!
-When photographing birds in flight, there are a lot of things to keep in mind to successfully capture the bird, but for this blog, I will bring up one important tip – and that is to go for those banking shots.
+When photographing birds in flight, there are a lot of things to keep in mind to successfully capture the bird, but for this blog, I will bring up one important tip – and that is to go for the banking shots.

 This is why photographing birds is preferred during early morning or late afternoon when the sun is lower and can cast a light on the underside of the bird.
 But to really take advantage of that good light, wait for the bird to bank or turn at an angle toward the sun.
 This could be when a bird is circling (vultures are experts at this) or when it is preparing to land.
 When birds land, they turn themselves almost vertically and use their wings as brakes.
-With the wings held up, the sunlight can capture them quite nicely.
-It is best to have the bird facing the camera so you can capture a full view of those wings splayed out.
+With the wings held up, the sunlight captures them quite nicely.
+It is best to have the bird facing the camera so you can capture a full view of the wing spread.

 FYI, all of these bird images were captured within Everglades National Park.
 If you want to learn more about how I photograph birds from my canoe, check out my YouTube video titled "Photographing Birds from a Boat".